Isaiah 60:1-5 A Light Shining in Darkness

 God’s light is the only real hope for this dark world.

-Don’t force the governments and organizations.
-Focus on living righteous lives where you are.
-As God’s work touches people in our lives, then we must, in turn, introduce them to the Lord Himself.
-Some will reject God’s light just as they rejected Jesus’ miracles, but we must provide hope for the worst situations.
-If they see the Lord’s light, they will change for good.
+Don’t pressure governments and organizations.
+Concentrate on living righteous lives where you are.
+As God’s work influences the people around us, we should then guide them to the Lord Himself.
+Although some will reject God’s light, just as they rejected Jesus’ miracles, our role is to offer hope even in the darkest circumstances.
+When they see the Lord’s light, they will ultimately change for the better.

 Themes for Isaiah 60:1-5